Accelerating vRAN and O-RAN with SIMD: Architectural Perspectives and Performance Evaluation: The evolution of RAN architecture

 \subsection{The vRAN architecture}

-vRAN refers to the software-defined implementation of RAN functions that enables baseband functions, or at least some of them, to run on GPPs, such as x86-64 CPUs, virtually on top of COTS computing platforms.
-The vRAN architecture separates software from hardware, enabling RAN workloads to operate on GPP-based servers.
-Virtualization on x86-64 platforms allows a unified software stack to support a wide range of deployment scenarios from small cells to macro cell base stations.
-Industry developers can implement RAN functions using their familiar programming languages such as C or C++, and port them across processors with minimal effort through recompilation.
+vRAN refers to the software-defined implementation of RAN functions that enables baseband processing to run on GPPs, such as x86-64 CPUs, on top of COTS computing platforms.
+By decoupling software from hardware, vRAN allows RAN workloads to operate on GPP-based servers and to be ported across processors with minimal effort through software recompilation.
+Industry developers can implement RAN functions using their familiar programming languages such as C or C++.
 In contrast, tRAN architectures perform PHY processing on hardwired fixed-function silicon, which requires hardware upgrades for new services.
 Legacy systems also depend on hard-coded hardware description languages (HDLs) such as Verilog.
-These are specialized programming languages used to describe digital circuit behavior at the register transfer level (RTL).
-This approach ties the design to specific hardware and require proprietary software tools, limiting innovation due to the need for developers with specialized expertise.
+This approach ties the implementation design to specific hardware platforms and requires proprietary software tools, limiting innovation due to the need for developers with specialized expertise.